SkytAsul/DeformableSimulation/README.md

 This project is conducted at the DIAG Robotics Laboratory of Sapienza University of Rome, under the supervision of Marilena Vendittelli.

 # Dependencies
+Before installing dependencies, remember to create a Python virtual environment!

 - [WEART Python SDK](https://github.com/WEARTHaptics/WEART-SDK-Python)
     - for the TouchDIVER
     - `pip install weartsdk-sky`